 | Total equity | ____________ |

-Explain how BioNatura’s use of market research may have helped inform recent changes to its marketing mix.
+Explain how BioNatura’s market research helped inform recent changes to its marketing mix.

 Identify one element of the marketing mix that BioNatura has changed to help reach its target audience.